VytasHub/UnityGameBrowser/README.md

 Installation (Unity)
 =============

 If this project were to be cloned on PC game can be played or viewed in 2 possible ways.
 First one you would need to navigate to folder were browser version is finished and build all you would need to do is just click on icon.
+Recommended to Open in Firefox or Chrome with Unity Plugin.

 YourPcName would be whatever your pc named and then if the cloned version is put on desktop path would be as follows.